-This does not mean, however, that modal shift strategy should just ignore towns and rural hinterlands.
-Rather, it highlights the need to deliver the improvements in the bus networks that might be needed to make buses more attractive in these areas in a targeted way, and in combination with other measures (such as integration with other non-car options and innovative use of new technology to support options like demand responsive transport, where appropriate) to ensure maximum bus loads.
+However, this does not mean that modal shift strategy should just ignore towns and rural hinterlands.
+Rather, it highlights the need to deliver the improvements in the bus networks that might be needed to make buses more attractive in these areas in a targeted way, and in combination with other measures (such as integration with other non-car options and innovative use of new technology to support options such as demand responsive transport, where appropriate) to ensure maximum bus loads.